Pet of the Week | WTNH.com

 Pet of the Week: Theo

-Pet of the Week: Bella
+Pet of the Week: Dallas

-Pet of the Week: Milly
+Pet of the Week: Tami

 Good Morning CT at Nine